thomasebsmith/rhubarb-os/README.md

 Programs must be designed to expose their own CLIs and GUIs.

+### Drivers
+A limited set of drivers for common Raapberry Pi peripherals is built in.
+More drivers are available through the marketplace.

 ## Project Roadmap
 ### v0.1 &mdash; In Progress
 - Microkernel